Shadyxstep/apres-apparel-MS4/README.md

 - The design of the Après Apparel website is a monochromatic Black/White/Grey color scheme to fit in line with a simple high contrast aesthetic, with various star/sunset background images used across the site to symbolize the outdoor lifestyle the brand wishes to promote.
 - I personally prefer to create my websites with a light/dark theme and avoid brighter colours as I feel it can impede on readability for the user.
-- I wanted the website to have a simplistic high contrast colour scheme
+- I wanted the website to have a simplistic high contrast colour scheme.
 - I wanted the website to be intuitive and easy to navigate.
 - I wanted to achieve a clean, uncluttered aesthetic.
-- I wanted the website to be accessible on all devices (desktop, mobile, tablet).
+- I wanted the website to be accessible & responsive on all modern devices (desktop, mobile, tablet).
+- I wanted a button scheme for users to easily navigate with a tap to different div sections (100vh/view height) on single pages.

 #### Frameworks